 The children identified a range of activities that gave them satisfaction.
-Learning through the inquiry model was again highlighted, as was the new inclusion of studies of Asia.
-Children had a well developed understanding and appreciation of the many things they have learnt through Positive Behaviours for Learning (PBL).
-Children also highlighted their satisfaction with school sport and physical education (especially involvement in Gala Days), the various activities and resources available in the library and the technology.
+Learning through the inquiry model was highlighted, as was the new inclusion of technology into their learning.
+The children have developed an understanding and appreciation of the many things they have learnt through Positive Behaviours for Learning (PBL).
+Children also highlighted their satisfaction with school sport and physical education, especially involvement in Gala Days, the many cultural experiences offered to them, the various activities and resources available in the library and the integration of technology into their learning.
 The children really valued their teachers and what they provided.
 They mostly loved coming to school and they also appreciated the friendships they had developed and many mentioned the importance of belonging to a 'safe school'.